FullHuman/purgecss/docs/plugins/webpack.md

 })
 ```

-If you want to regenerate the paths list on every compilation (e.g. with `--watch`), then you can also pass a function:
+If you want to regenerate the list of paths on every compilation (e.g. when using `--watch`), then you can also pass a function to the `paths` option as in the following example:
 ```js
 new PurgecssPlugin({
   paths: () => glob.sync(`${PATHS.src}/**/*`, { nodir: true })